JUNIOR GUIDES: Whitewater Summer Camp for Kids 6-16!

 Tuesday, July 11: North Fork of the Stanislaus -- Class IV whitewater at 4,500 feet in elevation.
 A spectacular river in an alpine setting.

-To register or discuss this special camp, call or email us.
+For questions, or to discuss this special camp, email us.

 Picture